-4.5 Oral defence
+5.3.5 Oral defence

-After completion of your internship, there is an oral defence of your scientific and reflection report with your assessor(s) and examiner.
+After completion of your internship, there is an oral defence of your scientific and reflection report with your assessor(s) and examiner (see Appendix I).
 The oral defence will be scheduled approximately ten working days after you submitted your reports to the assessors.
 You must make an appointment for the oral defence.
 Participation of your host supervisor in the oral defence is optional if they are not assessor.
-Therefore, it depends on your assessors (Section 5.1 and Appendix II), who will have to be present at your defence.
-You must take initiative in making an appointment for the oral defence.
-It is usually right after the oral presentation, though this is not mandatory.